 by Cara Romanik, RG member

 Tracy is always in the same place when we talk: her study in West Cornwall, Connecticut, at her desktop computer.
-There is a cherry-colored wall behind her, a bulletin board … Continue reading »
+There is a cherry-colored wall behind her, a bulletin board covered with mementos and pictures … Continue reading »

 by Willa Conway and Cara Romanik